-There must be 16 seats available in each team bench area for the head coach, the assistant coaches, the substitutes, the excluded players and the accompanying delegation members.
-Any other persons shall be at least 2 m behind the team bench.
+There must be 16 seats available in each team bench area for the head coach, the substitutes, the excluded players and the accompanying delegation members including assistant coaches.
+Any other persons shall be located at least 2 m behind the team bench.